- Why does crypto tax suck?

 Andy: I think like as a general collector you may have bought an NFT, say you bought a Doodle, it's gone up from 2 ETH to like 8 ETH, you then sell it on Open Sea for 8 ETH and then you just go and buy something else for 8 ETH.
 People think well that's great you know, I've got 8 pounds back, I'll go and spend my eight pounds and that, you know.
 But really, you've in a simplistic way, you've only got 80% of that, if you want to you know put some away, but people, you know that's the problem.
 If you're constantly trading and moving stuff around it feels good, but then you're just creating this trail of admin and taxable events.
 And I think once people understand that they'll be fine with it, you almost need to know that, you know in an Ideal World, if you know some of these marketplaces could almost send it to your like tax account, you know, then send you the profit to make it easier for you.
 So at the end of the year, we've got this pile of money that's ready for that, but you know as humans and in it, before crypto no one thought like that anyhow.
 People have got to get that in the mind to just avoid the pain, you know, it's fun - buying and selling things, but having liabilities that you can’t afford isn't fun.
 So it's just education really.

 Ben: Yeah and I guess that's, if there's anything we've learned from the last year with what's happened with the markets.
 One of the things I always talk to clients around is obviously that liquidity piece, because, even as a Creator if I've been very successful and I've sold out on my project, but then I've just kept everything in an asset that unfortunately has then devalued during that time.
-Well, you're gonna have tax bills based on what you'd originally you know bought in the market value of those assets as and when things were sold because that's when, that's how it's recognized for tax purposes.
+Well, you're gonna have tax bills based on what you'd originally you know bought in the market value of those assets as and when things were sold because that's when, that's how it's recognised for tax purposes.
 But actually you might only have 50% of that value left in what you're holding.
 And these are all sort of general, we've been seeing that so much in the last year I thought from both a sort of a Creative perspective as well as an Investor's perspective feeding into what Andy was saying then about just carrying on down the chain, because you just keep going.

 Andy: And I think there’s a degenerate behavior because obviously when ETHs going up it feels like you're winning twice, but obviously when it's going down you're losing twice.
 Whereas from an individual perspective in a business you've got to get comfortable with stable coins, because that's what's going to help, because you know, everyone's got their own attitude towards risk, but then, I think if you don't put anything into stable coins your attitude to risk is quite extreme, because you can't predict the future.
 And I think some people are very good with that and some either don't understand it, or just like to ride the wave and just hope things will be okay.